charlieroth/market/API.md

 # Market API

-## `POST /api/upload`
+## `POST /api/content`

-This endpoint can accept two kinds of requests:
+This endpoint can accept two kinds of request bodies:

-JSON request with the following body.
-The `file` property is the base64 encoded string of the file to be uploaded.
+JSON, with `file` property as the base64 encoded string of the file to be uploaded.

 ```json
 {